 Based on the type of motion, we can bifurcate kinetic energy into three primary sections.
 Not to mention, there are also some other ways to define the types of kinetic energy.
 However, in this article, I am only explaining it in contrast to the type of motion.

-- Translational Kinetic Energy – due to straight-line motion of a body
+- Translational Kinetic Energy – due to the straight-line motion of a body

-- Rotational Kinetic Energy – due to rotational motion of a body
+- Rotational Kinetic Energy – due to the rotational motion of a body

-- Vibrational Kinetic Energy – due to vibrational motion of a body
+- Vibrational Kinetic Energy – due to the vibrational motion of a body

 Potential Energy – Mechanical Energy of position